Volunteer

 Program: Parent to Child

-Training and onboarding: Seasonal, roughly 4 times a year
+Training and onboarding: Seasonal, typically offered four times per year

 Program: Oasis

-Training and onboarding: Position starts with school year, interviews in spring
+Training and onboarding: Position starts with the school year, interviews in Spring

-Education Requirement: Interns must be enrolled and working on a master's degree in Counseling, Marriage & Family Therapy, Social Work, or a related field.
+Education requirement: Interns must be enrolled in a college or university, working toward a Master's Degree in Counseling, Marriage & Family Therapy, Social Work or a related field.

-The Clinical Intern conducts trauma assessments and intakes, provides individual, group and family therapy, provides crisis counseling as needed, maintains client records, attends team treatment coordination meetings, and works as part of the agency’s team of therapists who work with families affected by child sexual abuse.
-Clinical Interns will be provided training, including observation of therapy sessions, and case load will be determined by the number of hours per week of the internship. -
+The Clinical Intern conducts trauma assessments and intakes; provides individual, group and family therapy; provides crisis counseling as needed, maintains client records, attends team treatment coordination meetings, and works as part of the agency’s team of therapists who work with families affected by child sexual abuse.
+Clinical Interns will be provided training, including observation of therapy sessions.
+Case load will be determined by the number of hours per week required by the internship/practicum.
+To apply, please send resume and cover letter directly to: volunteercoordinator@canopycenter.org.

 -